devbisme/kicad-3rd-party-tools/README.md

 - [kicad-python](https://github.com/pointhi/kicad-python) - An abstraction layer for the KiCad python interface.
 (Be aware this is in initial development and the interface can change anytime!)

+- [pykicadlib](https://code.fueldner.net/opensource/pykicadlib) - A Python library to read and write KiCAD footprints and schematic files.

 ## License